severalnines/ccx-docs/docs/admin/Index.md

-# CCX
+# Administration Guide

-Comprehensive data management and storage solution that offers a range of features including flexible node configurations, scalable storage options, secure networking, and robust monitoring tools.
+CCX is a comprehensive data management and storage solution that offers a range of features including flexible node configurations, scalable storage options, secure networking, and robust monitoring tools.
 It supports various deployment types to cater to different scalability and redundancy needs, alongside comprehensive management functions for users, databases, nodes, and firewalls.
 The CCX project provides a versatile platform for efficient data handling, security, and operational management, making it suitable for a wide array of applications and workloads.

+## Installation
+Check out our [Architecture and installation guide](Installation.md) to get started.

 ## Deployment Solutions